ruby/ruby/doc/exceptions.md

 and may choose to interpret keyword argument <tt>highlight: true</tt>
 to mean that the returned message should contain
 [ANSI codes](https://en.wikipedia.org/wiki/ANSI_escape_code)
-that specify color, bolding, and underlining).
+that specify color, bolding, and underlining.

 Because the enhanced message may be written to a non-terminal device (e.g., into an HTML page),